Coderaman-tech/Striver-SDE-Sheet/Linked List Part 1/README.md

 Yes, with two pointers in hand out of which one is at the n-th node from start, we can just advance both of them till the end simultaneously, once the faster reaches the end, the slower will stand at the n-th node from the end.

 #  Add Two Numbers
 Keep track of the carry using a variable and simulate digits-by-digits sum starting from the head of the list, which contains the least significant digit.

+#  Delete Node in a Linked List
+We are given access to nodes that we have to delete from the linked list.
+So, whatever operation we want to do in the linked list, we can operate in the right part of the linked list from the node to be deleted.
+The approach is to copy the next node’s value in the deleted node.
+Then, link node to next of next node.
+This does not delete that node but indirectly it removes that node from the linked list.